SirinSchariac/SirinSchariac.github.io/_posts/2025-03-31-UMich-DL-for-CV.md

 For normal self-attention layer, the model can access all the input information.
 However, sometimes we want the model only to use the information from the past, especially for language models.

-To achieve this, we can simply change the $E$ value to $-\infin$ in every position we don't want the model to pay attention to.
+To achieve this, we can simply change the $E$ value to $-inf$ in every position we don't want the model to pay attention to.

 ![Lec13-MaskedSA.png](https://s2.loli.net/2025/03/31/RIEM6yzvwst3YZr.png)